-- To introduce students to the theological understanding of the Church as it emerges in the Scriptures and as it unfolds in history.
+- To introduce students to the theological understanding of the Church as it emerges in scripture and as it unfolds in history.

-- To demonstrate an ability to critically assess the evangelising mission of the Church today with respect to its origins as found in the New Testament Communities.
+- To demonstrate an ability to critically assess the functioning of the Church today with respect to its origins as found in the New Testament Communities.

-- To present the ecclesial vision of Vatican II and the work of contemporary theologians, with particular reference to the Ecclesiology of Communion.
+- To present the ecclesial vision of Vatican II and the work of contemporary theologians.

 - To introduce the students to the sacraments in their ecclesiological context.

 - To understand the relations between symbol, sacrament and ritual and how this might help frame contemporary sacramental understanding.

 - To explore and assess the impact and importance of Vatican II (and the major theologians of that time) in the development of Sacramental theology.